ThreeSixtyGiving/standard/documentation/index.md

 ### About the Standard

-This features information about governance and change management of the 360Giving Data Standard itself.
+This section features information about governance and change management of the 360Giving Data Standard itself.
 Here you will also find out how you can contribute to the maintenance and development of the Standard.

 <p>
     <a href="../../about" class="button button--teal">Read more</a>